mcanouil/ggpacman/README.md

 ![](man/figures/README-maze-plot-1.png)<!-- -->

-The maze is complete, but no-one can actually see the door, since it appears the same way at the walls.
-You may have noticed, I added a column `type`, which can hold two values: `wall` and `door`.
-I am going to use that as an aesthetic, you may already have guessed which ones.
+The maze is now complete, but no-one can actually see the door, since it appears the same way as the walls.
+You may have noticed, I added a column named `type`.
+`type` can currently hold two values: `"wall"` and `"door"`.
+I am going to use `type` as values for two aesthetics, you may already have guessed which ones.
 The answer is the `colour` and `size` aesthetics.

 ``` r